jqno/equalsverifier/_manual/01-getting-started.md

 permalink: /manual/getting-started/
 ---
 ## Get EqualsVerifier
+Requirements:
+* EqualsVerifier 3.x → Java 8 or higher
-EqualsVerifier 2.x requires Java 7 or higher.
-EqualsVerifier 1.x requires Java 6 or higher.
+* EqualsVerifier 2.x → Java 7 or higher
+* EqualsVerifier 1.x → Java 6 or higher

 Add this to your POM: